ExFed/copilot-prompts/general.instructions.md

 - Rely on compilers, linters, and validators for correctness
 - Use automated formatting tools instead of manual formatting
 - Let tools catch errors rather than manual review
+- When tools conflict, prioritize in this order: compiler, linter, formatter

 ### YAGNI (You Aren't Gonna Need It)